 Risking exploding bullets, an old couple pulled an injured airman from his blazing plane in a wood at Lount a mining village near Ashby-de-la-Zouch, Leics. yesterday.
 The couple - Mr. William Spare 67, and Mrs. Spare, who is over 60 risked their lives because they have a son in the RAF.

 "That fact urged us on", they told The Daily Mirror.
 They had seen the plane collide with another in mid-air and burst into flames.
-Both planes, which were piloted by Belgians, crashed.
+Both planes, which were piloted by Belgians, (not correct) crashed.
 Mr. and Mrs. Spare ran from their cottage into the wood, where they found one of the planes.
 A tall tree had cut through it and the pilot was leaning out of the cockpit, unable to move.

 Frank Griffin, another villager, joined Mr. and Mrs. Spare.
 Luckily the wind was blowing the flames away from the cockpit, and the three people were able to lift the pilot clear.
 They put him on a blanket in a nearby field.
 Soon afterwards he was taken to hospital and Ashby fire brigade put out the blaze.
 The pilot of the other plane took to his parachute, which came away from him.
 He was found dead.

 The police stated that several machine-guns, part of the equipment of the planes are missing, despite a search of the woods and fields.
 They warned the public that it is a serious offence for anyone to keep any part of a warplane, and appealed to finders to take their "souvenirs" to a police station.

 The Constabulary report of the incident, states that the surviving airman was Sgt.
 Pilot Robert Cantille Jesone Mehuys (service number 1424826), operating from Montford Bridge Aerodrome, near Shrewsbury.
 It was reported that the parachute of the airman who was killed had caught fire as he attempted to bail out of his aircraft.